Hypoglycemia in a Newborn Baby

 - More insulin in the baby's blood for

-other reasons, such as a tumor of the pancreas
+other reasons, such as large size for gestational age, genetic syndromes, or a tumor

 - Not enough oxygen at birth (birth